-- В. Standard Meter Energy Parameters:
+- B. Standard Meter Energy Parameters:

 - 1. kWh real energy consumption

-- 2. kW peak peak demand (power)
+- 2. peak demand (power) kW peak

-SYSTEM DESCRIPTION - MULTIPOINT METERING DEVICES 2.4
+2.4 SYSTEM DESCRIPTION - MULTIPOINT METERING DEVICES

 - A. The system shall be as described below: - 1.
 To consist of electronic multiple point meters with embedded communications capability, and solid core current transformer technology.
-The current transformers shall have a fullscale output of 0.1A or .333v A/C outputs and secondary voltage clamps for safety - Meters shall be capable of mounting in the following configurations: 2. - Indoor-NEMA 1 Enclosure, Metallic backplate a. - b.
-Outdoor-NEMA 4X - 3.
-The meters will be capable of remote communication from each metering device.
-Each device shall have IP sockets and RS-485 terminals to accommodate data transmission via Modbus RTU.
-Modbus TCP/IP, BACNet MS/TP, BACNet IP and standard Ethernet.
-Data shall be transmitted by one or a combination of the following: - Standard Ethernet interface - Ethernet connection to PC or laptop via crossover cable. b. - RS-485 Network-Modbus RTU & BACNet MS/TP c. - Meters must be capable of directly metering on board, North American 120/208/240V. В. - C. Metering Units may have the capability of a Wiring Harness, single incoming cable containing 25 pairs of 22 AWG wire with associated current transformers (CT's) or optional Terminal Strips, screw terminal connections for CTs.
-Metering Units may also be configured with individual input channels for CT's secondary wires. - D. Must meet all ISO 9001 standards for quality control where all meters test to a minimum of +/-0.2% or 0.5% accuracy, dependent on accuracy class.
+The current transformers shall have a fullscale output of 0.1A or .333v A/C outputs and secondary voltage clamps for safety purposes. - 2.
+Meters shall be capable of mounting in the following configurations: - Indoor-NEMA 1 Enclosure, Metallic backplate - Outdoor-NEMA 4X b. - The meters will be capable of remote communication from each metering device.
+Each 3. device shall have IP sockets and RS-485 terminals to accommodate data transmission via Modbus RTU, Modbus TCP/IP, BACNet MS/TP, BACNet IP and standard Ethernet.
+Data shall be transmitted by one or a combination of the following: - Standard Ethernet interface a. - Ethernet connection to PC or laptop via crossover cable. b. - RS-485 Network-Modbus RTU & BACNet MS/TP c. - B. Meters must be capable of directly metering on board, North American 120/208/240V. - C. Metering Units may have the capability of a Wiring Harness, single incoming cable containing 25 pairs of 22 AWG wire with associated current transformers (CT's) or optional Terminal Strips, screw terminal connections for CTs.
+Metering Units may also be configured with individual input channels for CT's secondary wires. - Must meet all ISO 9001 standards for quality control where all meters test to a minimum of +/-D. 0.2% or 0.5% accuracy, dependent on accuracy class.